ucsd-cse15l-w24/ucsd-cse15l-w24.github.io/src/index.md

 the skill demonstration, trying things out beforehand, and so on.

 You **cannot** share details of _your_ skill demonstration with others until after you receive your grade for it.
+You **cannot** communicate with anyone during the skill demonstration.

 ### Quizzes and Academic Integrity